Discover our Sleeping Savings campaign here

 Green bonds fund new and existing projects that provide environmental benefits, and contribute to a greener economy.

-If you buy green bonds, you’re lending money to organisations committed to projects with positive environmental impacts, such as renewable energy or conservation.
-In return, you may make a profit as the bond matures.
+If you buy green bonds, you’re lending money to organisations committed to projects with positive environmental impacts, like renewable energy or conservation.
+In return, you earn interest and get back the money you originally invested when the bond matures.

 To avoid greenwashing, look for green bonds that have certification from reputable third-party organisations, such as the Climate Bonds Initiative.
 Independent certifications give you peace of mind that the bonds meet certain environmental standards.